Login Form

 My civil career started with Trader Airways executive flying, where I became Chief Pilot, Navajos and Falcon 2, then captain on VC10s and TriStar as a training captain, then Saudia as a captain on TriStar B717-100,300 and SP, then Air Lanka on TriStar 500s and, finally, Virgin Atlantic on B747 200s and Airbus 340.

-I finished my 47 years having been a caption of multi transport aircraft for 27 years,
+I finished my 47 years having been a captain of multi transport aircraft for 27 years,

 There are many humorous anecdotes and stories, a few exciting moments like double-engine failure on take-off at Goose Bay and it's written in a conversational style; I had no ghost writer.
 It finishes with explanations of all the noises that give the pax concern; I explain what we do and especially how much safe consideration there is for their safety.